bhavesh-g/bhavesh-g.github.io/_posts/2026-04-25-the-unavoidable-evolution-of-identity-systems.md

 date: 2026-04-25
 categories: meta
 ---
-> state, scale, and cached lies
+> state, scale, and cached lies.

 we argue about tokens when we should be arguing about topology. here is how your architecture actually forces your hand.